-Formation of a company- Promotion- Memorandum of Association and its contents- Articles of Association and its contents- Certificate of incorporation and commencement of business.
+Formation of a company - Promotion - Memorandum of Association and its contents-Articles of Association and its contents - Certificate of incorporation and commencement of business.

-Prospectus- its contents- statement in lieu of prospectus- consequences of misstatements in a prospectus- Kinds of Shares and Debentures.
+Prospectus - its contents - statement in lieu of prospectus - consequences of misstatements in a prospectus - Shares - kinds of shares - Debentures - features - kinds of debentures - Differences between shares and Debentures.